T-Mobile 5G Home Internet: The Good and the Bad. My Full Review

 Notice there are no settings controls!
 It’s just a status panel, not a control panel.
 To set anything, you need to use the T-Life app.

-To me, that isn’t ideal because now you’re dependent on your phone and an app.
+To me, being dependent on your phone and an app to set up your gateway isn’t ideal.
 If the app were to go away, you’d lose the ability to change your Wi-Fi network name and password.
 I’d prefer having the control panel built into the gateway itself so it’s always there, rather than being dependent on your phone and an app.

 But even in the T-Life app, hardly anything is adjustable.
 Basically, you can reboot it and set your Wi-Fi network name, password, a few other Wi-Fi settings, and that’s about it.